kissofjudase23/Doc-DSA/coding_interview.md

           return (m_right - m_left + 1) > (n // 2)
         ```
   * 275: H-Index II (M)
+    * Description:
+      * Given an array of citations sorted in ascending order (each citation is a non-negative integer) of a researcher, write a function to compute the researcher's h-index.
+      *  According to the definition of h-index on Wikipedia: "A scientist has index h if h of his/her N papers have at least h citations each, and the other N − h papers have no more than h citations each."
     * Approach1: Linear search: O(n)
       * Concept
         * Sort the citations array in **ascending order** (draw it).